jhunkeler/astroconda/source/installation.rst

 Install AstroConda
 ==================

-Standard installation (without IRAF)
+Standard Installation (without IRAF)
 ------------------------------------

-Now that Conda is configured to pull from our repository, you may now go ahead and install the ``stsci`` metapackage.
-The example below will generate a new environment called "astroconda" (using the ``-n`` flag), however, this is merely a suggestion.
+Now that Conda is configured to pull from our repository, you may go ahead and install the ``stsci`` metapackage.
+The example below generates a new conda environment named "astroconda", however, this naming convention is merely a suggestion.
 Feel free to use a name that works best for you.

 .. code-block:: sh

     $ conda create -n astroconda stsci

 This will prompt you to confirm the installation of all the STScI packages available in AstroConda.
-Once they are installed, the following command "activates" the astroconda environment, making these packages available to you.
+After they are installed, the following command "activates" the astroconda environment, making these packages available to you.

 .. code-block:: sh